eanbowman/bench-brewing-2.0/README.md

 Overwrite any files in the destination.
 These are custom node modules you need.

+Step 5 - Install any missing node modules

+Try running the following:

+gulp

+The server might fail to start.
+This is due to missing modules.

+The output will be like:
+Error: Cannot find module 'gulp-git'

+The name in quotes will change each time you run gulp.
+You may have to do this multiple times.

+npm install gulp-git

+Then go back to Step 5 until it runs properly.

-Step 5 - Run local gulp (this will start the server)
+Step 6 - Run local gulp (this will start the server, run this any time you want to start working on it)

 gulp